 Policy CD-1.5: Retain Mill Site Forested Areas.
-The forested area fronting the west side of Highway One between Walnut Street and Maple Street shall be retained as far as feasible; trees may be removed if they are dead or damaged, invasive or pose a public safety hazard.
+The forested area fronting the west side of Highway One between Walnut Street and Maple Street shall be retained as far as feasible; trees may be removed if they are dead, invasive or pose a public safety hazard.
+The forested area north of the Georgia-Pacific nursery and south of Maple Street shall be maintained as a sensitive natural habitat and scenic resource, and it shall not be developed

 Policy CD-X.X: Visual Analysis Required.
 A Visual Analysis shall be required for all potential view blocking development proposed in the Urban Reserve.
+View Blocking Development is defined as permanent structures that are more than 3.5 feet in height.

 Policy CD-X.Y View Corridors.
-View corridors that extend from Highway 1 across the Mill Site and are illustrated in Map CD-1, shall be preserved from view blocking development.
+View corridors are illustrated in Map CD-1, and shall be preserved from view blocking development.